medic/cht-docs/content/en/core/guides/android/_index.md

   apps/concepts/access/#accessing-on-mobile
 ---

-The Community Health Toolkit includes 2 apps: the **[CHT Android](https://github.com/medic/cht-android)** and the **[CHT Gateway](https://github.com/medic/cht-gateway)**.
+The Community Health Toolkit includes 2 apps tha are currently supported: the **[CHT Android](https://github.com/medic/cht-android)** and the **[CHT Gateway](https://github.com/medic/cht-gateway)**.
 The following guides will help you setup a development environment in you local computer to improve, release, and brand the apps (branding only applies to CHT Android).